bhomaidan1990/yumi_ros/README.md

 Please be sure to follow the [Network Setup Instructions](https://github.com/kth-ros-pkg/yumi/wiki/Network-setup)

+## Running the Robot

+Please set the main pointer at the FlexPendant to main for the `Rob_L` and `Rob_R` tasks, then run them by presseng on the play button on the flexpendant lower right side.

 To run RVIZ with moveit:
 - After you connect to YuMi (which should be running and motors on in Automatic mode):
 ```